osilander/203.311/Week4/Week4.md

 ```

 **IMPORTANT**
 Conda does not behave *quite* as it should in this cloud-based platform.
-For that reason, *every* time we use `conda` we will need to addjust our `$PATH` variable[^1].
-You do this by typing the following at the terminal (simply copy-paste):
+For that reason, to use `conda` we will need to addjust our `$PATH` variable.[^1] You do this by typing the following at the terminal (simply copy-paste):

 ```bash
 export PATH="$HOME/miniconda3/bin:$PATH"